oSoc19/Open-Yesterday-SlippyMap/README.md

 # Open-Yesterday-SlippyMap
 An embeddable SlippyMap for OpenHistoricalMap, with support for Overpass queries.
-Made for the OpenHeritageMap editor at #oSoc19
+Made by the Open Yesterday team at #oSoc19.

 - Website & Documentation: https://osoc19.github.io/Open-Yesterday-SlippyMap/
 - CDN for the library: https://osoc19.github.io/Open-Yesterday-SlippyMap/SlippyMap.js